- Norwich Blogs

 This summer, I am interning for the congressman that represents my district in Maryland, the 1st Congressional District.
 Congressman Andy Harris, M.D., is on the House Appropriations Committee and serves on three appropriations subcommittees: the Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and related agencies, which he serves as the Chair; the Subcommittee on Homeland Security; and the Subcommittee on Labor, Health and Human Services, Education, and related agencies.

 The political science courses at Norwich University have prepared me to understand the underworkings of the political process and have kept me engaged civically so that I am a well-informed asset to the congressman’s team.
-Further, prior to sending off my cover letter and resume with my application, I ran it by the Career and Internship Center and they helped me craft a great resume!
-I was awarded a scholarship through the CIC to help afford the cost of living in D.C, travel expenses, and food.
+Further, prior to sending off my cover letter and resume with my application, I ran it by the Center for Career Readiness and they helped me craft a great resume!
+I was awarded a scholarship through the CCR to help afford the cost of living in D.C, travel expenses, and food.

 For the past five years, I have been working in Maryland state politics for a state delegate, who then became a state senator.
 This past year, I really wanted to give federal politics a try to see how the two are different, see the dynamics between state and national issues, and help more constituents with concerns and issues they have.